abhiroy829429/AartiMulti_Assigment/README.md

-# Quiz App
+# 🎯 Quiz App

-A full-stack quiz application with a modern, colorful UI.
-Built with React, TypeScript, Tailwind CSS (frontend), and Node.js, Express, MongoDB (backend).
+A modern full-stack quiz application featuring an engaging and colorful user interface.
+Test your knowledge across various categories while competing with others!

+## 🚀 Tech Stack

+### Frontend
+- React with TypeScript
+- Tailwind CSS for styling
+- Vite for build tooling
+- React Router for navigation

+### Backend
+- Node.js & Express
+- MongoDB for database
+- JWT for authentication

 ---